Dialogue with the Founder of X World Games: At the core of the new game economy relationship is game assets

 In airdrop campaigns, we might randomly airdrop cards with different attributes to make the event more interesting.

-NFTs and the New Battlefield of Blockchain Games
+NFT and the New Battlefield of Blockchain Games

-We hope to create a blockchain game creation platform belonging to Asia, similar to Dapper Labs, based on the mature ecosystem of the Binance Smart Chain, attracting more creators and gamers to showcase the charm of blockchain games and NFT creation.
+We hope to create a blockchain game creation platform belonging to Asia, similar to Dapper Labs, based on the mature ecosystem of Binance Smart Chain, attracting more creators and gamers to showcase the charm of blockchain games and NFT creation.

 Chain Catcher: You mentioned that the true ownership brought by NFTs allows game assets to be used across different games, but some argue that true ownership allows big players to easily gain advantages by purchasing anything.
-From the perspective of game design and game economics, how can we balance market economy and true ownership?
+From the perspective of game design and game economics, how can we balance market economics and true ownership?

 Overall, GameFi is reshaping the gaming industry and changing traditional production relationships.
 In the new gaming economic relationship, the core is game assets, with more diverse gameplay, allowing players to organize production more effectively.
 In the world of blockchain games, digital assets are created for players to manage autonomously, and game creators can reuse created assets to combine into more diverse game content.
 Compared to traditional games, blockchain games can generate better synergy and win-win effects.